Sunset and Sunrise Photography

 - Use a flash if you want to take portraits with the sun in the background.
 This is best done during twilight to catch the details in the surroundings, and balancing out the flash.

 - Turn around!
-Sometimes the best picture is behind you, lit by the golden colour of the sunrise or sunset.
+Sometimes the best picture is behind you, lit by the golden color of the sunrise or sunset.

 - Know when the sun rises and sets where you want to shoot the picture.